farzanyazdanjou/coconut-open-api-js/README.md

 - `responses(answers: ResponseModel | ResponseModel[])`

-Set a relationship which will tell the API to use the given response model(s) for the attendee when cancelling an appointment. _(not publicly available yet)_
+Set a relationship which will tell the API to use the given response model(s) for the attendee when cancelling an appointment.

 - `speaks(language: string)`